-Department of Earth & Ocean Sciences, National University of Ireland, Galway, Galway, Republic of Ireland
+Department of Earth & Ocean Sciences, National University of Ireland, Galway, Galway,

 The James Mitchell Museum, or Galways's Hidden Museum, is housed in the Department of Geology, National University of Ireland in Galway City.
 It displays some 15,000 rock, mineral and fossils specimens from all over the world.

 Often called 'Galway's Hidden Museum', the James Mitchell Museum is entered by the staircase in the south east corner of the main Quadrangle of the National University of Ireland in Galway City.